How to get a second phone number — 4 Methods compared

 You might want one to keep your personal number private when using your phone for business calls.
 Or maybe you need a dedicated business number entirely.

-Whether it’s for work, privacy, or convenience, this guide walks you through how to get a second phone number without needing a SIM card or second phone.
-If you’re looking for a second phone number app for Android or iPhones, you’ll also find a list of must-have features to look for.
+Whether it’s for work, privacy, or convenience, this guide walks you through how to get a second phone number without needing a SIM card or a second phone.
+If you’re looking for a second phone number app for Androids or iPhones, you’ll also find a list of must-have features to look for.

 How to get a second phone number on Quo in 3 steps